lizmat/articles/review-of-2022.md

 # Rakudo 2022 Review

-In a year as eventful as it was in the real world, it is a good idea to look back to see what one might have missed while life was messing with your Raku plans.
+In a year as eventful as 2022 was in the real world, it is a good idea to look back to see what one might have missed while life was messing with your (Raku) plans.

 Rakudo saw about 1500 commits this year, about the same as the year before that.
 Many of these were bug fixes and performance improvements, which you would normally not notice.
 But there were also commits that actually *added* features to the Raku Programming Language.
 So it feels like a good idea to actually mention those more in depth.